-6.2.1.
-Endpoint Pre-Provisioning
+5.1.
+Endpoint Provisioning

 For the posture manager to be able to query the datastores on the endpoint, the endpoint MUST be configured to grant the posture manager access to its datastores as described in [RFC6241].
 The posture manager is identified by its NETCONF username.
+The endpoint is deployed on the network.

-6.2.2.
-Posture Manager Pre-Provisioning
+5.2.
+Posture Manager Provisioning

 For the posture manager to be able to query the datastores on the endpoint, the posture manager MUST be provisioned with a NETCONF username that will be used to authenticate the posture manager to the endpoint as described in [RFC6241].
 The username generated will be determined by the selected transport protocol.
+The posture manager is deployed on the network.

-6.2.3.
+5.3.
 Endpoint